loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 After you execute these commands the Transfer Gateway will attempt to verify that you are the creator of these contracts.
 Note that this may take a couple of minutes.
 In the meantime, you can proceed to the next step.

-## 4. Map `extdev` account to `Rinkeby` account
+## 4. Map an Extdev account to a Rinkeby account

-Now that the two token contracts are connected via the Transfer Gateway you can start transferring tokens from `extdev` to `Rinkeby`.
-However, if you want to transfer tokens from `Rinkeby` to `extdev`, you'll need to connect your `extdev` account to your `Rinkeby` account.
+Now that the two token contracts are connected via the Transfer Gateway you can start transferring tokens from Extdev to Rinkeby.
+However, if you want to transfer tokens from Rinkeby to Extdev, you'll need to connect your Extdev account to your Rinkeby account.

 ```bash
 node ./gateway-cli.js map-accounts
 ```

-Great, everything should now be ready for flawless token transfer between `extdev` and `Rinkeby`!
+Great, everything should now be ready for flawless token transfer between Extdev and Rinkeby!

 ## 5. Token transfer

-### From `Rinkeby` to `extdev`
+### From Rinkeby to Extdev

-Now that all contracts and accounts have been mapped you can transfer tokens and ETH to the `Rinkeby` Gateway contract.
+Now that all contracts and accounts have been mapped you can transfer tokens and ETH to the Rinkeby Gateway contract.

-Let's start by minting some of the `MyRinkebyToken` ERC721 tokens, and transferring one of them to Loom:
+Let's start by minting some of the `MyRinkebyToken` ERC721 tokens, and transferring one of them to Extdev:

 ```bash
 # mint some tokens on Rinkeby